TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 ### Plots

 * **Top occurring mutations table**.
-A table with the top occurring mutations including information on the aminoacid change, the mutation effect, the total frequency and number of observations of the mutation, plus the monthly counts or frequency.
+A table with the top occurring mutations including information on the amino-acid change, the mutation effect, the total frequency and number of observations of the mutation, plus the monthly counts or frequency.
 Mutations selected in this table will be highlighted in the other plots in this tab.
 * **Genome/gene view**.
 This plot shows by default the genome view with the SARS-CoV-2 genome including seven tracks: